 MIL 496 Readings/Research in Military SciencePrerequisite: permission.

 Planned readings and research on subjects in or related to Military Science.
-May be repeated for a total of 3 hours.
+May be repeated to a maximum of three hours.
 Cannot be taken Pass/Not Pass.